Dollar surges to 2-month high on Fed rate-hike projection

 A majority of 11 Fed officials penciled in at least two quarter-point rate increases for 2023, adding they would keep policy supportive for now to encourage a labor market recovery.

-The dollar index, which tracks the greenback against six major currencies, was up 0.53pc at 91.892, its highest since mid April.
-On Wednesday, the dollar surged nearly 1pc, its largest daily percentage gain since March 2020.
+The dollar index, which tracks the greenback against six major currencies, was up 0.53% at 91.892, its highest since mid April.
+On Wednesday, the dollar surged nearly 1%, its largest daily percentage gain since March 2020.

 "Coming into the Fed meeting we felt there was a risk of a more hawkish outcome which could drive some USD strength if it came to happen," said Chuck Tomes, associate portfolio manager at Manulife Asset Management in Boston.